Haroma

 About Haroma

 Book Haroma if the goal is Modern Spanish cooking in Madrid from a named chef/owner.
-The verified essentials are direct: the restaurant is in Madrid, its cuisine is Modern Spanish, Mario Sandoval is the chef/owner.
+The restaurant is in Madrid, its cuisine is Modern Spanish, Mario Sandoval is the chef/owner.
 For diners comparing refined options, it can be considered alongside other dining rooms, including Corral de la Morería, depending on the kind of evening you want.

 A Madrid choice for modern Spanish cooking with less friction

 Haroma is best read as a Madrid option for diners who want Modern Spanish cuisine.
-It is not necessary to build the decision around unverified menu details or a specific format; the grounded facts are the cuisine, the chef/owner, the daily hours, the smart-casual dress code, the 2026 Relais Chateaux Award.
+Build the decision around the cuisine, the chef/owner, the daily hours, the smart-casual dress code, the 2026 Relais Chateaux Award, rather than arriving fixed on a specific menu detail or format.

 The cuisine label matters here.
 Modern Spanish can cover a wide range of approaches, so the safest planning strategy is to treat Haroma as a chef-led Madrid booking rather than arrive fixed on a specific dish or menu structure.
 If you need precise menu, allergy, or dietary information, confirm it directly when arranging the reservation.